CityofSantaMonica/mds-provider/fake/README.md

 ### Configuration

-Configure the development environment using the following environment variables:
+Configure the notebook environment using the following environment variables:

 ```bash
 NB_USER=joyvan